Numb (Holly McNarland song)

 "Numb" is a song by Canadian musician Holly McNarland, released as the lead single from her debut studio album, Stuff.
-The song was very successful in Canada, peaking at number nine on the RPM Top Singles chart and number five on the RPM Alternative 30.
+The song was very successful in Canada, peaking at number nine on the RPM 100 Hit Tracks chart and number five on the RPM Alternative 30.
 The song is featured on MuchMusic's Diamond certified compilation album, Big Shiny Tunes 2.